biankatpas/weather-ms/README.md

 Note: If the `.env` file is not correctly configured or the Docker container is not running, the endpoints will not be accessible.

-## Running Tests
+## Running Tests (currently under development)

-Unit tests are currently under development.
-Once available, they will be located in the `app/tests` directory of the project.
-Please check back later for updates on how to run and use the test suite.
+Navigate to the root directory of the project and run the following command:

 `docker-compose run test`